Programs for motivating employees, like employee development, opinion

 That brings us to the Third Job Fit area which is to make sure you have a match between what the work in the job rewards and the true motivators and interests of the candidate.
 When using hiring assessments or in my interview training workshop we also look what the job will reward (for example: following the rules or thinking outside the box? etc...) and we focus on matching candidate's natural motivators with what the job needs.

 In our car analogy for hiring - motivators represented by the 'what kind of gas is needed in the car to make the 'want to go'.
 If the job rewards "following rules and procedures", and your candidate is not naturally motivated to do that - then he or she may not be a good match for the job.
 Knowing what 'gas is needed to go' and having a match between the job and employee is a crucial element for motivating employees.

 As you look at the gas cans and compare the motivators for what the Job Needs to Candidates A and B, you can quickly see that Candidate A is a much closer match to the Motivator Job Needs than Candidate B.

 Why Having a Motivators Match Matters so Much for Motivating Employees...

-Bottom Line: Candidate B CAN do the work (based on Experience and Style matches) but his/her performance will most likely be inconsistent and motivation levels would be low.
-S/he is is NOT a good fit motivaton-wise.
+Bottom Line: Candidate B CAN do the work (based on Experience and Style matches)

+That brings us to the Fourth Job Fit area which is the personal skills and acumen needed by the job for superior performance.
+Personal skills are things like: teamwork, objective listening, attention to detail, personal accountability, job ethic, results orientation, customer focus and self-management skills.
 A lack of these important personal skills make up most of the problems you have with low performers, like: inconsistent performance, the inability to get along with others, not following directions and a lack of integrity.